Sex chromosome evolution

 OVERVIEW

-This course will introduce attendees to how the genomic and transcriptomic data can be used to detect homomorphic/heteromorphic sex chromosomes and inform the cause and consequences of sex chromosome differentiation.
+This course will introduce attendees to how genomic and transcriptomic data can be used to detect sex chromosomes and inform the cause and consequences of sex chromosome differentiation.
 The instructors will guide students through study design, genomic/transcriptomic data collection methods, handling of raw genomic/transcriptomic data, and methods to identify sex chromosomes.
 Then, we will work through a suite of analyses looking at the molecular evolution of sex chromosomes, particularly the timing and patterns of recombination suppression, gene gain/loss, gene expression differentiation, and genome divergence.
-We will provide background on the theory and hands-on exercises, running analysis, and interpreting results.
-After completing the course, the participants should be able to manipulate, visualize and interpret genomic data and patterns of sex chromosome evolution.
+We will provide background on different types of sex chromosomes and sex determination systems, and hands-on exercises, running analyses, and interpreting results.
+After completing the course, the participants should be able to manipulate, visualize, and interpret genomic data and patterns of sex chromosome evolution.

 Target audience and assumed background

-The course is aimed at graduate students and researchers who are interested in using genomic/transcriptomic data to explore the mode of sex chromosome evolution.
-Participants should have some basic background in evolutionary biology, genetics, bioinformatics, or other relevant disciplines.
-Basic experience in UNIX-based command line and R is an advantage.
-Hands-on exercises will be run in a Linux environment on remote servers and data analysis and visualization will be run in R using RStudio.
+The course is aimed at graduate students and researchers who are interested in using genomic/transcriptomic data to explore the presence and mode of sex chromosome evolution.
+Participants should have some basic background in evolutionary biology, genetics/genomics, bioinformatics, or other relevant disciplines.
+Basic experience in UNIX-based command line and R is recommended.
+Hands-on exercises will be run in a Linux environment on remote servers, and data analysis and visualization will be run in R using RStudio.

 Teaching format